(Last Updated On: 15th August 2020)

 I must confess, I’m not much of a chippy fan.
-Mostly because I don’t eat fish, but also because if I ever find myself thinking “Phwoar, I could murder a big old box of battered and deep fried mystery meat” it invariably means I’ve done some horrendously embarrassing things I can’t quite remember the night before.
+Mostly because I don’t eat fish, but also because if I ever find myself thinking “Phwoar, I could murder a big old box of battered and deep fried mystery meat” it invariably means I can’t remember the horrendously embarrassing things I did the night before.
 Thankfully I’m a boring grown up now, so this is rare.
-Also, I’m yet to find a chippy with what I consider to be really good chips.
-And yah OK, maybe I’m being a chip snob, but seriously, what’s with the potatoes that chippies use in the UK?
-They’re kind of floury and all shrivelled up, like even they’re embarrassed by it all.

 But not everyone’s like me.
-Some people like to frequent chip shops a lot.
-So it’s the least I can do to share with you where the best ones in Edinburgh are, because it’s bad enough that you’re eating crap food, without having to eat crappy crap food.
+Some people very much like to frequent chip shops.
+So I will share with you which ones are the best, because it’s bad enough that you’re eating crap food (as in bad for your health), without having to eat crappy crap food.

 The Gorgie Fish Bar

 This is a family run, super friendly chippery that used to be my local.
 The three times in two years I embarrassed myself in public and then found myself at the Gorgie Fish Bar the next day, their service was brilliant.
 They have a huge selection of all the usual chip shop menu items, plus pizza, pasta, burgers and kebabs.
 It’s located very close to Tynecastle Stadium, be prepared for it to be packed on game days.

 136-138 Gorgie Rd, EH11 2NS